kletobias/kletobias.github.io/_projects/Chapter_5-13.md

 ###### Example: systemctl start servicename.service

-In this example, the `firewalld.service` is started again and its status afterwards is checked, by running `systemctl status firewalld.service`
+In this example, the `firewalld` unit is started again and its status afterwards is checked, by running `systemctl status firewalld.service`
 ```bash
 root * systemctl start firewalld.service